-5. Pre-heated combustion air through a regenerative combustion system, added to the features mentioned above, will drive the energy consumption down to 900-to-1050 BTU/pound of aluminum melted in a fully utilized melter Because of the efficiencies of the first four items above, the added cost of the regenerative combustion system takes about 8,400 hours of full capacity operation per year of \$3.00/MCF natural gas to yield a 60-month ROI.
+5. Pre-heated combustion air through a regenerative combustion system, added to the features mentioned above, will drive the energy consumption down to 900-to-1050 BTU/pound of aluminum melted in a fully utilized melter.
+Because of the efficiencies of the first four items above, the added cost of the regenerative combustion system takes about 8,400 hours of full capacity operation per year of \$3.00/MCF natural gas to yield a 60-month ROI.
 Escalating energy costs can shorten the ROI drastically.
-These burners work in pairs and as one burner is firing the other is exhausting the products of combustion into the bed of tabular aluminum balls which heat up to the exhaust temperature then the burners switch and the combustion air is drawn through that heated media to preheat the combustion air significantly.
+These burners work in pairs and as one burner is firing the other is exhausting the products of combustion air is drawn through that heated media to preheat the combustion air significantly.